tsheringphuntsho18/AS2025_SWE302/practical_06/README.md

 - Security should be integrated from the start.
 - Automated scanning catches issues early.
 - LocalStack enables local development without cloud costs.
-- Terraform provides a consistent way to manage cloud resources.
+- Terraform provides a consistent way to manage